Kernel-learning parameter prediction and evaluation in algebraic multigrid method for several PDEs: Numerical experiments

 We define the termination condition for our iterative process as follows:

 Here, \( tol^k \) denotes the tolerance at the \( k \)-th iteration, \( b \) represents the known vector, \( A \) is the non-singular matrix, and \( x^k \) signifies the approximate solution at the \( k \)-th iteration.
 The initial tolerance is set to \( 0 \).
 The iterative process is halted when \( tol^k < 1 \times 10^{-08} \) or when the iteration count reaches a pre-established maximum threshold, which is typically set to 200 unless otherwise indicated.
+And the column “Speed up” is the CPU time of default $\theta$ divided by the CPU time of predicted $\theta$.

 When choosing the best parameters, we focus on decreasing iterations to boost computational efficiency and numerical solution stability.
 If different sets yield the same iteration count, we opt for the one with the lowest error, ensuring a balance between efficiency and precision.
 This section uses a V-cycle approach to address linear systems.